Eben Moglen: Free software

-Moglen says that free software is a fundamental requirement for a democratic and free society in which we are surrounded by and dependent upon technical devices.
+Moglen believes that free software is a fundamental requirement for a democratic and free society in which we are surrounded by and dependent upon technical devices.
 Only if controlling these devices is open to all via free software, can we balance power equally.

 Moglen believes the idea of proprietary software is as ludicrous as having "proprietary mathematics" or "proprietary geometry".
 This would convert the subjects from "something you can learn" into "something you must buy", he has argued.
 He points out that software is among the "things which can be copied infinitely over and over again, without any further costs".

-Moglen's Metaphorical Corollary to Faraday's Law is the idea that the information appearance and flow between the human minds connected via the Internet works like electromagnetic induction.
+"Moglen's Metaphorical Corollary to Faraday's Law" is the idea that the information appearance and flow between the human minds connected via the Internet works like electromagnetic induction.
 Hence Moglen's phrase "Resist the resistance!" (i.e. remove anything that inhibits the flow of information).